International Peace Operations Program (IPOP)

 Successful candidates will have their packages forwarded to the International Peace Operations Branch for selection by them and/or the UN.

-Currently, the CPS has authorized member’s deployment to Haiti, Sudan, Afghanistan and the Congo.
+CPS has authorized member’s deployment to Haiti, Sudan, Afghanistan and the Congo.

 More information is available at the RCMP’s International Peace Operations page.